 Gwynedd

 § This page gives an overview of the Gwynedd local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Gwynedd is a large county in northwest Wales, encompassing much of Snowdonia National Park and a long coastline.
 It includes the university city of Bangor and towns like Porthmadog and Pwllheli.
 The area is strongly Welsh-speaking, with tourism, agriculture, and education central to its economy.

-The administrative boundary of Gwynedd can be viewed on OpenStreetMap: District Boundary of Gwynedd.
+The administrative boundary of Gwynedd can also be viewed on OpenStreetMap: District Boundary of Gwynedd.

 Key Facts about Gwynedd